AliyanShahid2007/Billing_System/README.md

-# Arif Book Center - Billing System
+# KYN - Billing System

 A complete billing management system built with React, TypeScript, and Electron for desktop deployment.